Nutil/DuckieTV/ESOF-docs/Design Architecture.md

   2. Interpretation

 ## Introduction
-In this report we will address more specifically software architecture [model 4 + 1](https://en.wikipedia.org/wiki/4%2B1_architectural_view_model)
+In this report we will address more specifically software [model 4 + 1 architecture model](https://en.wikipedia.org/wiki/4%2B1_architectural_view_model).